mpv-player/mpv/DOCS/man/options.rst

     which means the value ``0`` would rotate the video according to the rotation metadata.)

+``--video-stereo-mode=<mode>``
+    Set the stereo 3D output mode (default: ``mono``).
+This is done by inserting the ``stereo3d`` conversion filter.

+    The mode ``mono`` is an alias to ``ml``, which refers to the left frame in 2D.
+This is the default, which means mpv will try to show 3D movies in 2D, instead of the mangled 3D image not intended for consumption (such as showing the left and right frame side by side, etc.).

+    The pseudo-mode ``none`` disables automatic conversion completely.

+    Use ``--video-stereo-mode=help`` to list all available modes.
+Check with the ``stereo3d`` filter documentation to see what the names mean.
+Note that some names refer to modes not supported by ``stereo3d`` - these modes can appear in files, but can't be handled properly by mpv.

 ``--video-zoom=<value>``
     Adjust the video display scale factor by the given value.
 The unit is in fractions of the (scaled) window video size.